colbs255/vui/README.md

 }
 ```
 ## Configuration Format
+- Configuration is a json file with each key being the name of the tool and the value containing information for the tool:
+    - `description`: quick discription of tool that is displayed on vui page
+    - `command`: the command to run
+    - `args-order`: list of args indicating the order in which they will be displayed in the vui buffer
+    - `args`: the display information for each arg of the tool
 - There are 2 types of arguments: binary and string
     - String is just a basic argument with no special logic, if the type is not specified then the arg will be treated as a string
     - Binary args don't have a value paired with them - they are just on or off. `_enabled_` means it will appear in the final command